-The EETG is a community of small independent businesses and the self employed.
+The EETG is an alliance of 350 small independent businesses and the self-employed.
 As well as offering goods and services our members provide social spaces, sustaining relationships between neighbours and making our streets safer and better places to be.

 Vital both to the local economy and to the life of the community, it is the infinite variety of small traders that make the East End such an appealing destination, adding value to property and attracting other business.

-The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation.
+The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation in 2013.

-In total there are 230 small businesses in the East End Trades Guild.
+At the time of this research, there were a total of 200 small businesses in the East End Trades Guild.
 Collectively, scaled up from our survey, we found the East End Trades Guild members represent:

 7,410 years of trading in the East End.